njpanderson/myo-webpage/docs/tutorials/droplets.md

 	]
 ```

-To define the attribute `class` is editable within a droplet of type "element":
+To define the `innerHTML` attribute and the Element attribute `class` is editable within a droplet of type `element`:

 ```
 	[